Running Jaeger¶

 └── plots/

-└── *.pdf # Circular genome visualizations
+└── *.pdf # Genome visualizations (circular and/or linear)

 Understanding the output table¶